julianharty/phd-thesis-snapshot/README.md

 ### Structure of the project
 * appendicies: non-core materials.
 Some are already excluded from the generated thesis, others form part of it.
 * case-studies: currently a mixed bag of case studies that were performed during the research.
 These will be pared down as the thesis reaches maturity and subject to permissions and approvals some may similarly be included or excluded from the thesis.
-* draftmaterials: Older materials, notes, brain-farts, etc. Excluded from the thesis.
+* outtakes: Older materials, notes, brain-farts, etc. Excluded from the thesis.
 * examples: these came from a previous thesis that used this template.
 They're there for inspiration in the microcosm of latex.
 * frontmatter: contains the boilerplate and preamble for this thesis.
 * images: the many images are gathered here.
 Not all are included in the thesis.
 There are also additional images hosted separately e.g. in PowerPoint documents that may be included as and when they're perceived to add to the thesis.
 The images folder contains various sub-folders, I hope they're identifiable.